tzionix/talmind-app/apps/web/README.md

 # Your Application

-Write here everything about your application.
+Write here everything about your application